jschmidtnj/modsim/hw/hw1b/README.md

   - frequency of second checks triggered for body scan
 - flight delays
   - distribution of flights delayed overnight, necessitating lodging
-  - if airport has lodging in the secure area
+  - if airport has lodging in the secure area or if people need to leave and repeat the security process the next day

 ![system diagram](./block_diagram.jpg){ width=100% }